Rfroot3627/Lolidot/README.md

 </p>

 ## About this fork
-I forked the Godot engine and rebranded the fork,<p>
+I forked the Godot Engine and rebranded the fork,<p>
 for the following reasons:<p>
 - For supply chain security, against possible license change of the upstream to enforce woking, or possible sanctions that disables us from forking the engine at the time when it happens.
 - For faster merging upstream pull requests.